Topics we will cover in this section:

 The Initial Enrollment Period (IEP) is your first chance to enroll in Medicare.
 This seven-month window is the three months before your 65th birthday, the month of your birthday, and the following three months.

 If you are already receiving Social Security benefits, you will automatically be enrolled in Part A and Part B. If not, you will sign up through the Social Security Administration.
-After you enroll, there are several more enrollment periods you need to be aware of.
+After you enroll, there are several more enrollment periods of which to be aware.

 Open Enrollment Period